Biology AS Degree

 The Biology Program provides students with the opportunity to earn an associate degree in the student’s area of specialization and prepares the student for transfer to a four-year institution.
 Students completing the baccalaureate program or graduate school may be hired in the major or in a related field such as biochemistry, bioengineering, botany, clinical lab technology, environmental biology, forestry, oceanography, range management, wildlife/fisheries biology, or zoology.

-- Complete the English and math competency requirements with a C or better
+- Complete the English and math proficiency requirements with a C or better

 |General Chemistry I